themainingredient/escaperoom/README.md

 Run using `python setup.py --speech_in --speech_out` for speech based setup or `python setup.py` for text only version in the console.

 ### Tests
 Tests have been created using python's unittest framework.
-To run the tests:
+I used Visual Studio Code to setup running the tests.
+Your setup may require the import statements to be organized differently.

 ## References
 In building this game, I modified code coming from these awesome repos: